Kentucky Ag News

 Kentucky Farm Bureau

-Discussing the benefits of wildlife preservation in Kentucky is something that can be enjoyed many years into the future, but this competition also rewards its participants now for the time and effort required to create their contest entries.
+Discussing the benefits of water conservation in Kentucky is something that can be enjoyed many years into the future, but this competition also rewards its participants now for the time and effort required to create their contest entries.
 Each county-level winner will receive a $25 check for his or her entry.
 Regional winners are awarded a $50 prize, and the overall state winners collect $250 for first place, $150 for second place and $50 for third place, each presented during a special event in February at the Capitol Annex in Frankfort.

 The annual Conservation Writing and Jim Claypool Art Contests are produced through the cooperative efforts of the Kentucky Division of Conservation, Kentucky Farm Bureau Federation, Kentucky Association of Conservation Districts, Division of Water, Energy and Environment Cabinet, Department of Fish and Wildlife Resources, Division of Forestry, Department of Education, USDA Natural Resources Conservation Service, and University of Kentucky Cooperative Extension Service.